n-eari/Video-Creation-Tool/README.md

 - Creates a 60s video from a reddit post via Web Scraping.
 With Text-To-Speech (TTS), dictates the title, selftext, and comments + replies to compile a short video with background gameplay and music for entertainment.

+## Libraies Used:
+- PRAW
+- Emoji
+- Textwrap
+- PyTube
+- Selenium
+- MoviePy
+- RedDownloader
+- PIL
+- Subprocess
+- Mutagen
+- PyTesseract

 ## How to use:
 - Download the required libraies.
 - The "client_secrets.json" file has not been provided for obvious reasons, hence you must create it youself.
 [Follow guide here.](https://www.geeksforgeeks.org/how-to-get-client_id-and-client_secret-for-python-reddit-api-registration/)
 - Ensure you have a .mp4 and .mp3 in the "backgroundVid" and "music" folder respectfully, aswell as the link for the reddit post you want to scrape.
+- The name of the .mp3 file will be shown in the top left, so ensure it is named appropriately (name, artist).
 - Run the "main.py" script, and either copy/paste the reddit post link, or click enter to use the ones in the "links.txt file"
 - After a few minutes, the final video will be created in the "finalVid" folder.